 An employee may substitute paid annual or sick leave (where appropriate under law and regulations) for any unpaid leave under the FMLA.
 See Appendix 10-1 for more information.
 Employees cannot substitute compensatory time or credit hours for approved FMLA leave.
 However, with managerial approval, employees may use earned compensatory time or credit hours prior or subsequent to FMLA leave.

+Section 2 – Paid Parental Leave

+Pursuant to 5 U.S.C § 6382(d)(2), paid parental leave (PPL) is a substitute for unpaid leave under the FMLA for the birth, adoption, or foster care placement of a child.
+In accordance with 5 C.F.R.
+Part 630 Subparts L and Q. an eligible employee may substitute up to twelve (12) weeks (480 hours) of PPL for unpaid FMLA leave.

+To qualify for PPL, an employee must:

+Have been employed by the federal government for at least twelve (12) months prior to using paid parental leave (this does not require twelve (12) recent or consecutive months of federal employment);

+Be engaged in activities directly connected to the care of the child (continuing parental role in connection with the child); and

+Be located inside the local geographic area where the child is located

+PPL may be used continuously during the 12-month period immediately following the birth or placement of the child.
+PPL may be used intermittently only when the Office and employee mutually agree on a plan/schedule in advance of any use of PPL.

+In order to receive PPL, an employee must apply by submitting OPM Standard Forms “Paid Parental Leave Request”, and “Agreement to Complete 12-week Work Obligation.”

 This Article will be implemented according to the current law and Government-wide regulations including those outlined in 5 CFR §630.1201 et seq., including any amendments thereto.

+Section 3 - Spouse

 For the purpose of this Article, “spouse” means a husband or wife.
 Husband or wife refers to the other person with whom an individual entered into marriage as defined or recognized under State law for purposes of marriage in the State where the marriage was entered into or, in the case of a marriage entered into outside of any State, if the marriage is valid in the place where entered into and could have been entered into in at least one State.
 This definition includes an individual in a same-sex or common law marriage that either: